dansmyers/IntroToCS/Labs/9-Wordplay.md

 ### I'm so fancy

-Make one more pyramid that alternates spaces and stars.
+Make one more fancy pyramid that alternates spaces and stars.
 ```
     *
    * *